 Change drives change.
 Technologies have already proved their influence on our behavior — the way we work, think, analyze, what decisions we make, what approaches we choose.
 Tech tools assist us everywhere.

-Brand-new startups and pioneers have the upper hand in the educational sector.
-They can set trends and create demand.
+What are the best edtech startups?
+They are brand-new companies and pioneers that set trends and create demand.
 They are pushing and boosting the modern market and gaining wide popularity among learning institutions more and more.

-Forward-looking startups always try to solve common problems through market pain points or to predict what is going to be in demand or what niches no one has ever filled before.
-Here I came up with a list of 13 most promising edtech startups who survived in the harsh conditions of competition and withstood all challenges!
+Top edtech companies always try to solve common problems through market pain points or to predict what is going to be in demand or what niches no one has ever filled before.
+Here I came up with a list of 10 top edtech startups and top unicorn companies who survived in the harsh conditions of competition and withstood all challenges!

 - Location: Galway, Ireland